ricardodpcosta/CFDLab/README.md

 # CFD-TestSuite

-___A curated collection of benchmarking test cases with analytical solutions for the design, testing, and verification of numerical codes.___
+___A curated collection of benchmarking test cases with analytical solutions for the design, testing, and verification of numerical codes in computational fluid dynamics and thermodynamics.___

 ---